 All interviews will be academic in nature.
 In some cases, you will be given some interview preparation immediately prior to your interview.
 This means that you will be given a passage to read or problem sheet to look at, which you will probably then discuss for part of the interview.
 Sometimes this takes place on a chair just outside of your interview room so it’s a good idea to bring something to lean on.
 The contents of the interview prep is deliberately supposed to be something you have not come across before so no preparation is necessary.
 It often helps to guide the interview such that it is more like an actual Cambridge supervision.

-Interviewers may not bring up anything from your personal statement: many candidates have answered questions like 'why do you want to study Law?' quite comprehensively in the personal statement and the interview is a chance to find out new information about you and your potential rather than re-tread the ground from your personal statement.
+Interviewers may not bring up anything from your personal statement.
+Many candidates have answered questions like 'why do you want to study Law?' quite comprehensively in the personal statement and the interview is a chance to find out new information about you and your potential rather than re-tread the ground from your personal statement.
 Also remember that there's no need to go overboard on revision - your current schoolwork is very important and we're anxious not to distract you from it.
 Interviews are designed to be something that you can't prepare for too much (aside from a wider and general interest in the subject) to allow all candidates from all backgrounds an equal chance.

 In some subjects, one of your interviews may only have one interviewer.
 If you would prefer a third person be present in the room, you are welcome to request this by emailing the Admissions Office once invitations to interview have been sent, you have received your schedule and you know that you will have a one-on-one interview.
+You can also ask at the welcome desk on the day of your interview.

 If you apply for a subject for which written work is requested in advance, this may be used as the starting point for discussion during the interview.